Lecanyu/JigsawNet/README.md

 JigsawNet is an image fragment reassembly system based on convolutional neural network.
 It is able to robustly reassemble irregular shredded image fragments.

 This repository includes CNN-based pairwise alignment measurement and loop-closure based global composition.
-Please check our published paper for more algorithm details....
+Please check our published [paper](https://arxiv.org/pdf/1809.04137.pdf) for more algorithm details.

 There are some of reassembly results from various public datasets and our own datasets (1st, 2nd, 3rd and 4th row contains 9, 36, 100, 376 piece fragments repectively).
 More results are demonstrated in our paper.